 The time from Symptoms to getting a test

 Information in Scotland comes from the GP sentinel surveillance system.
-This has a mean of about 3.5 days and is fit by a negative binomial distribution
+This has a mean of about 3.5 days and is fit by a negative binomial distribution.

 The time from test to death